hci-lab-um/cactus/README.md

 4 Run `npm install -g gulp`
 5 Run `npm rebuild node-sass`
 6 Run `npm rebuild electron`
-7 Build executable with `npm run dist`
 ```

+You may create a binary for your platform by calling

+`npm run dist`

 ## Usage

-Just run the executable found under the 'dist' folder.
+1 If you have the executable: look under the 'dist' folder
+2 Alternatively use ```npm run start``` from your commmand line

 ## People